mykeels/MLog/README.md

 # MLog

-A Simple .NET Library for Data Logging.
+Now with .NET Core Support, MLog is a simple .NET Library for Data Logging in your .NET Apps.

 ## How to Use